Wednesday, 21 December 2016

 This practice leads us to miss the real learning process that is available by observing the process of the firing.
 Observing the firing can tell you when your slump is done, when it is slipping to the side, when it breaks, when more time is needed, when more heat is needed – almost everything that people ask questions about their slump – or in other instances, the fuse or melt.

-People ask what temperature they should use for the kind of tack fuse they want.
-Many suggestions can be made.
+People ask what temperature they should use for the kind of tack fuse they want, and many suggestions are made.
 Trial and error will eventually tell which is the right combination of rate, temperature and time for the result you want.
 Observation during the firing will tell you immediately when the temperature is high enough, or the soak is long enough.
 As you peek into the kiln through the observation ports you can advance to the next ramp when you have achieved the look you want.

 You do have an observation port, don’t you?
 It is one of the essential features to be included in a kiln.
 If you don’t have one, you can open the lid or door momentarily to observe the state of the glass in the midst of the firing.
 You could make an observation port by drilling through the casing and insulation.
 You then place fibre blanket or a formed piece of kiln brick in the hole when not in use for peeking into the kiln.
 You will not change the performance of the kiln by doing this.
 Of course, if you have side elements, this retrofitting of an observation port is risky.